xframes-project/xframes-website/blog/2025-01-05-using-xframes-across-different-languages-through-ffi.md

 #### A brief yet important note on threading

 As you may have guessed, `init()` initialises XFrames.
-There's something important about the this function: this function gets invoked in a **separate thread**.
+There's something important about this function: this function gets invoked in a **separate thread**.
 This means that the programming language must be able to define thread-safe callback functions.
 Neither Perl nor PHP support this, resulting in a segmentation fault as soon as the `onInit` callback is called.

 A brief description of each parameter: